Blog/Comparison

 Who Should Choose What

-Choose Incredible if you want a completely free experience with no premium tier to think about, you value the CTL/ATL fitness score for tracking long-term progress, or you want broader vitals coverage (especially SpO2 and body temperature).
-If the connection between your training data and your readiness score is what matters most to you, Incredible's pipeline is tighter.
+Choose Incredible if you want a completely free experience with no premium tier to think about, you value a Fitness metric built from recorded workouts, or you want broader vitals coverage.
+If the connection between recorded cardio and strength workout load and daily training context matters most to you, Incredible's pipeline is tighter.

 Choose Bevel if you want a richer in-workout experience with 700+ exercises, supersets, dropsets, and AI-generated templates.
 If having a personal AI coach adapt your training sounds valuable, Bevel's premium tier offers something Incredible doesn't.
 The spiderweb muscle group visualization is also a genuinely nice way to see training distribution.